Ignaz Trebitsch-Lincoln: Germany and Austria

 A penniless refugee, Trebitsch-Lincoln worked his way bit by bit into the extreme right-wing and militarist fringe in Weimar Germany, making the acquaintance of Wolfgang Kapp and Erich Ludendorff among others.
 In 1920, following the Kapp Putsch, he was appointed press censor to Kapp's provisional government.
 In this capacity he met Adolf Hitler, who flew in from Munich the day before the Putsch collapsed.

 With the fall of Kapp, Trebitsch fled south from Munich to Vienna to Budapest, intriguing all along the way, linking up with a whole variety of fringe political factions, such as a loose alliance of monarchists and reactionaries from all over Europe known as the White International.
 Entrusted with the organization's archives, he promptly sold the information to the secret services of various governments.
 Tried and acquitted on a charge of high treason in Austria, he was deported yet again.
 His name was also used by other impostors; following the assassination of the Italian MP Giacomo Matteotti in 1924, the police arrested a certain Otto Thierschadl alias Chirzel, who gave as his name Tribisch Lincoln.

+Family

+In March 1926 Trebitsch-Lincoln's 23-year-old son, John Lincoln, was hanged for murder at Shepton Mallet prison.
+There was extensive newspaper coverage of the father's desperate journey from Ceylon to see his son before his execution, which proved to be in vain.